ranabarakat/ranabarakat/README.md

 ## Hey there!
 I’m Rana Mohamed Barakat 👋

 ### 📖 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
-- Studying computer engineering at Alexandria University, class of 2024
+- Studying computer and communication engineering at Alexandria University, class of 2024
-- Interested in software development, security and AI
+- Interested in software development, computer security and AI
 - Looking to collaborate on ML/DL projects
 - How to reach me ranabarakat30@gmail.com